 Does the MacBook Pro M4 Pro thermal throttle during AI inference?

 No, not under normal conditions.
 The active cooling fan maintains chip temperature within operating range indefinitely.
 Unlike the fanless MacBook Air (which throttles after 20–30 minutes of sustained inference), the Pro sustains full GPU throughput for hours.
 This makes a real difference for batch processing and coding sessions.
+Considering an upgrade?
+Our Apple M5 Pro & M5 Max local LLM guide breaks down the next-gen bandwidth and RAM gains.

 Should I use Ollama or MLX for M4 Pro?